Gancedo-PetCo/image-service/README.md

 ```

+UNLESS the format array###,###,### is submitted where each ### is a number in string format, between 100 and 199, Then you instead get back an array filled with the same object IDs above, with the additional key of "itemId" added to each object

 Proxy server integration:
 To use this service with a proxy server, please add <div id="gallery"></div> in index.html of your proxy server, and please add <script type="text/javascript" src="http://localhost:3003/bundle.js"></script> near the bottom of the same file.
 Also you will need to place <link rel="stylesheet" href="http://localhost:3003/style.css"></link> file in the head of your html file.